 International students may seek employment with Xavier employers and approved non-Xavier employers located on campus.
 International students can only work on campus.
 While most of the student employment regulations are not different for national and international students, there are some differences:

 Students receiving tuition remission, with or without a Federal Work Study award, may apply for on-campus Xavier-employer positions that they qualify for and if selected may work as a student employee during the academic year and/or summer semester.
-Students should apply for these positions on Hire-A-Muskie.
+Students should apply for these positions on Handshake.